yuyuan6/yuyuan6.github.io/_publications/gpt4battery.md

   prototype representations to align data from different modalities, adapting the LLM to battery tasks.
-We also design a novel physical guided test-time prompt tuning (PGTPT) method to learn adaptive prompts on the fly with a single test sample, enhancing the model's generalization ability and fitting the real-world scenarios.
+We also design a novel physical guided test-time prompt tuning (PGTPT) method to learn adaptive prompts on the fly with a single test sample, enhancing the model generalization ability and fitting the real-world scenarios.
 PGTPT optimizes the prompt by guiding the LLM to generate a complete battery charging curve in accordance with the physics equations of the 1-RC ECM model of a LIB cell.
 The validation results